AI-and-Blockchain/S23_VolGuard/README.md

 ### ML Predictions

-3. Within that folder create a new folder called historical_files

-4. Run either historicalData.js or hourlyhistoricalData.js with node to fill historical_files with csv data
+3. Run either historicalData.js or hourlyhistoricalData.js with node to fill historical_files with csv data

-5. Run the app.py file to spin up the local flask instance, wherein the prediction will be shown at URL(/predict).
+4. Run the app.py file to spin up the local flask instance, and make a call to URL(/data) to get latest values or URL(/predict) to get the latest daily volatility prediction.

 ### Blockchain Oracle Communication

-6. Deploy Oracle/contract/oracle.sol to a testnet of your choice, and copy its address.
+5. Deploy Oracle/contract/oracle.sol to a testnet of your choice, and copy its address.

-7. Run Oracle/service/CentralizedOracle.js, feeding in the URL(/predict) and your oracle address in order for that data to be passed to the oracle smart contract.
+6. Run Oracle/service/CentralizedOracle.js, feeding in the URL(/predict) and your oracle address in order for that data to be passed to the oracle smart contract.

 ## Stack